 Non-Ideal Agency

-My projects on Audre Lorde and sexual agency each feed into a more expansive research program to theorize agency under unjustly constrained social conditions.
+My projects on Audre Lorde and sexual agency feed into a research program to theorize agency under unjustly constrained social conditions.
 Philosophers often struggle to describe and appropriately attribute agency for those targeted by oppression, in part because prevalent accounts of moral, epistemic, political, and personal agency tend to be abstract and incompatible with one another.
-My research seeks to disambiguate these forms of agency and examine them as they actually appear in the lives of people targeted by oppression.
-My hypothesis is that effective political resistance depends on the cultivation of a variety of forms of oppositional agency—among people facing oppression as well as their allies.
+My research disambiguates these forms of agency and examines how they connect in practice.
+My hypothesis is that effective power to change the conditions governing one’s life depends on the cultivation of particular forms of oppositional agency—among people facing oppression as well as their would-be allies.

 Photograph of a corridor in a building in Khujand, Tajikistan, with red carpet and rows of open white doors on either side